B-mirza/Helios-Website/README.md

 # Helios-Website
-The website for Helios - a sustainability student organization at University of Wisconsin - Madison
+The website for Helios - a sustainability student organization at the University of Wisconsin - Madison